Feedback

 Just regular people

-Regular people use frame extractor tool to save funny moment from a family videos as a picture.
+Regular people use frame extractor tool to take photo from video save funny moment from a family videos as a picture.
 Or grab a frame from concert video they recorded.
 Regular people use this tool to save memory as a photo.

 What I've Learned From Extracting Thousands of Video Frames